enikeevtg/linux-basics/README.md

     $ sudo apt install htop

 9.2.
-Output of the top command
+Determining some data from the output of the `top` command

   > + uptime: `2 min`
   >